Also on this page:

 During your budgeting, you may discover that your federal and state financial aid doesn’t cover living costs.
 If you’re worried about housing, talk to your school’s residential life/housing coordinator or the Financial Aid Office.
 You may be eligible for private scholarships or university jobs that will cover room and board.

 In many Oregon cities, splitting the rent in an off-campus apartment can be significantly cheaper than paying for on-campus housing.
-For instance, according to U.S. News & World Report, 81% of OSU students and the same percentage of U of O students live off-campus (at home or in rental housing) and commute.
+After their first year, OSU and U of O students frequently live on-campus and commute.
 To get an accurate picture of expenses, try using the budget calculators on MappingYourFuture.org and CalcXML.com to compare on-campus costs (meal plans, dorm fees, etc.) with off-campus bills (groceries, utilities, etc.).

 Once you’ve decided to live off-campus, have a quick glance at your university’s housing website.
 Most schools are happy to provide search tools, planning tips, resources and support for their students.
 For instance, OSU supplies Off-Campus Housing advice, Reed University has an Off Campus Housing page and U of O has partnered to offer an entire Off-Campus Housing website.